Know When to Think Small or Big

 What this means is that when you think of the end of a project or assignment, then envision it, think big.
 But when you think about the work of doing a project or assignment, then do not envision it, but, instead, think small.

 BIG & SMALL WORK TOGETHER

 In order to create a house, you must think of a completed house.
 But in order to actually build a house, you must only think of the tiny steps or tasks you need to do each day.

 - Work is details, steps, and parts.
 Dreaming is general, holistic, and complete.

 No one can think to build a completed house.
 If you think of the end result as the work, then you will choke.
 It is too big a bite.
 You must work with manageable small bites.
 You never eat all your food at once.
 You only eat a mouthful at a time.
-It is the same with working.
+It is the same with building or working.
 You do not complete anything all at once.
 You complete things one part at a time.
 “Rome was not built in a day.”